This is the multi-page printable view of this section. Click here to print.

 LIST and WATCH filtering

-LIST and WATCH operations may specify label selectors to filter the sets of objects returned using a query parameter.
+For list and watch operations, you can specify label selectors to filter the sets of objects returned; you specify the filter using a query parameter.
+(To learn in detail about watches in Kubernetes, read efficient detection of changes).
 Both requirements are permitted (presented here as they would appear in a URL query string):

 • equality-based requirements: ?labelSelector=environment%3Dproduction,tier%3Dfrontend